wreilly1/internship-challenge/README.md

 This is your chance to show us how you think, build, and communicate.

-> ⚡ This is an early-stage project under active development by the founding team at Tekly Studio.
-We’re building fast and lean — and excited to collaborate with builders who thrive in that kind of environment.

 ## 📌 Instructions

 1. Browse the `/challenges` folder and pick the one that matches your interest: